-Lin owns the China Garden restaurant in Merriam.
+McAllister owns the China Garden restaurant in Merriam.

 A federal investigation determined Lin was not complying with the Fair Labor Standards Act because he did not pay employees overtime after 40 hours.
 In his plea agreement, Lin admitted he said he was paying employees back wages but instead paid servers with paychecks to bring their hourly pay up to minimum wage.
 He then required the servers to cash their payroll checks and give the money back to him.